How to Run a Content Audit on Your Competitors Site

 Ahrefs has some nice tools allowing you to identify more backlink types.

-12. What type of anchor text do they use?
+12. What type of anchor text do your competitors use?

 If you see the same keywords over and over in the Anchor text column of your competitor’s backlinks, you will know that those are the strongest keywords they are targeting.